 Computer navigated total knee replacement

 During a joint replacement procedure, it is important that everything is aligned properly.
 Accurate alignment of the knee components is critical to the overall function of your new joint and also plays a role in helping your joint feel healthy again, and helping the joint replacement to potentially last longer.
 This technique is often used when normal anatomy, alignment and reference points are lost e.g. after a serious injury and leg bones have not healed correctly.
+I describe this as using the technology to allow me to fit the appropriate prosthesis to the patient rather than the other way around and make the patient fit the prosthesis.

 Computer Navigation technology uses special tracking devices, providing a comprehensive understanding of your joint mechanics in the operating room (OR).
 Armed with this information, adjustments within a fraction of a degree are made, helping to ensure your new joint has the stability and range of motion needed for a successful replacement.
 Specifically, the technology uses the latest advancements in science and computer engineering to make the procedure more accurate than joint surgery without it.